subashbasnyat/machinelanguage/README.md

 -   other python packages as scipy,numpy, opencv etc

 We implemented an A3C model, using LSTM's, and trained it on atari 2600 environment, Breakout-v0 provided in the Openai Gym.
-S
 Adam optimizer was used for sharing weights.

 # **Training**